-For another fantastic way to get to know Sonic and pals, you can check out our Sonic Origins release date guide and take the title for a spin later on this year.
+For a fantastic way to show your love for the Sonic characters, you can check out our Sonic wallpaper guide, you can find many pictures that show Sonic and co in their best light.
 If you’re also a Roblox fan, be sure to take a peek at our Sonic Speed Simulator codes guide, while any players out there should also learn all about the best Sonic games.

 Now let’s get into our Sonic characters guide.

 The mascot.
 The original.
 The coolest dude with the attitude, and the fastest thing alive.
 Sonic spin dashed onto our screens with Sonic the Hedgehog for Mega Drive and we’ve loved him ever since (yes, I know he was an air freshener in Rad Mobile first, but don’t be a pedant).

 Famed Japanese developer Yuji Naka and artist Naoto Ohshima created Sonic, he’s canonically 15 years old, 3’3” tall, and loves chilli dogs.
 The series has since split the two characters of ‘modern’ and ‘classic’ Sonic apart as two separate versions of the blue-hued hedgehog, especially in Sonic Generations which features them both as separate characters.
 Sonic always fights to do what’s right and works hard to save the many animals of his world from the clutches of his nemesis Doctor Robotnik.